kkots/ggxrd_hitbox_overlay_2211/README.md

 The `ggxrd_hitbox_patcher_console` project is cross-platform, but is intended exclusively for Ubuntu/Linux and does the same thing as `ggxrd_hitbox_patcher`.

  The `ggxrd_hitbox_patcher` is a desktop window application project that is intended exclusively for Windows and patches the GuiltyGearXrd.exe executable so that it launches the mod's overlay DLL on startup.
-This is needed in case injector doesn't work on Ubuntu/Linux (there is a launcher script for it though, try that) or to make the game always start with the mod on Windows.
+This is needed in case injector doesn't work on Ubuntu/Linux (there is a launcher script for it though, try that).

 Each project should have its own separate README.md.